 Mining companies have made a commitment to benefit Saskatchewan's northern communities.

 The Northern Socio-Economic Benefits Summary describes the activities of northern Saskatchewan's mining companies in meeting their commitments to provide local benefits for northerners from their operations.
-Such commitments are made under the terms of the companies' respective mine surface lease agreements and separate human resource development agreements.
+Such commitments are made under the terms of the companies' respective mineral surface lease agreements and separate human resource development agreements.

 Negotiations with mining companies